sumeet/sumeet.me/resume.md

 Experience
 ----------
 #### **Self**, 2018 - 2019
-Despite the fact that I love that tools for programmers like shells, terminals and text editors can make me feel I'm like the character Neo from the Matrix, if I really pay attention closely I find them cumbersome to use.
+I love that tools for programmers like shells, terminals and text editors can feel super productive, allowing chainable commands and seemingly endless customization.
+When I really pay attention closely I find them cumbersome to use.
 I accumulated a lot of ideas about editor UIs, and set off to make a graphical programming interface that retains some of that Vim hacker feeling.
 It is a massive undertaking, so I've been taking on some commercial work as a way to stay